wp-plugins/amazon-link/readme.txt

 Since the reliability of guessing your visitors best Amazon store is questionable, an alternative is to enable the 'Multinational Link' option, this will enable a small popup for each link allowing the site visitor to choose the most appropriate site (based on local or language).

 On the Post and Page administrative pages there is also a box to help add the shortcodes, if you already know the ASIN then simply enter it into the ASIN input and click on 'Send To Editor'.
 If not then there is a facility to search Amazon, by Index, Product Title and or Product Author/Artist.
+There is also a facility to add cover images from the Amazon items into the local media library as attachments to the post.
+These images or the remote ones hosted on Amazon can be used to insert image or thumbnail links into your posts.

 == Installation ==